-Dr. Avriel Epps (she/they) is a computational social scientist and a Civic Science Postdoctoral Fellow at the Cornell University CATLab.
+Dr. Avriel Epps (she/they) is a computational social scientist and an assistant professor at University of California Riverside.
 She completed her Ph.D. at Harvard University in Education with a concentration in Human Development.
-She also holds an S.M. in Data Science from Harvard’s School of Engineering and Applied Sciences and a B.A. in Communication Studies from UCLA.
+She also holds an S.M. in Data Science from Harvard’s School of Engineering and Applied Sciences and a B.A. in Communication Studies from UCLA, and is a former Civic Science Postdoctoral Fellow at the Cornell University Citizens and Technology Lab.

-Previously a Ford Foundation predoctoral fellow, Avriel is currently a Fellow at The National Center on Race and Digital Justice, a Roddenberry Fellow, and a Public Voices Fellow on Technology in the Public Interest with the Op-Ed Project in partnership with the MacArthur Foundation.
+Avriel is currently a Echoing Green fellow, and was previously a Ford Foundation predoctoral fellow, a Fellow at The National Center on Race and Digital Justice, a Roddenberry Fellow, a Rita Allen Civic Science Post Doctoral Fellow and a Public Voices Fellow on Technology in the Public Interest with the Op-Ed Project in partnership with the MacArthur Foundation.

 Avriel’s work explores how bias in predictive technologies affects racial, gender, and sociopolitical identity development.
 She aims to understand the complex ways that algorithm design and computer-mediated social expectations—often communicated through artificial intelligence systems—impact the beliefs, behaviors, and health of developing humans.